Teen Arrested After Gun Fire from Parking Lot Skirmish - NewsBreak

 HOLLAND TWP., MI (WHTC-AM/FM, Dec.
 20, 2022) – A 19-year-old Zeeland man was critically hurt in a single-vehicle crash into a building on Holland’s North Side late on Monday night.
 According to Ottawa County Sheriff’s Sergeant Keith Biros, deputies and other first responders were dispatched to Douglas Avenue...

-BANGOR, MI (WKZO AM/FM) — One person is dead and another four were taken to the hospital for injuries following a house fire in Bangor on Tuesday, December 12.
-According to South Haven Area Emergency Services, the fire started around 8:25 a.m. at the home on 3rd Street.
-Authorities...
+One person was killed and four others were taken to the hospital after in a house fire in Bangor Tuesday morning.

 WWMTCw